-Wearing a long red dress by Eponine London, Kate placed one copy of the Hold Still book by the Queen Victoria Fountains outside of Kensington Palace Gardens.
-Watch Kate leave her copy below:
+Wearing a long red dress by Eponine London, Kate placed one copy Hold Still by the Queen Victoria Monument outside of Kensington Palace Gardens.

 Other Book Fairies around the UK joined Kate in the exercise, placing copies of the book in locations that “gave them hope” during the national lockdown last year.

 Hold Still: A Portrait Of Our Nation In 2020 is a coffee-table book featuring the final 100 portraits from the project by the same name, Hold Still.
 Kate spearheaded the project and ran it with the National Portrait Gallery at the height of the pandemic.

-A year ago to the day, Kate appeared on ITV’s This Morning to launch Hold Still.
-She invited people of all ages, from all over the country, to send in photographs depicting life under lockdown.
+In 2019, Kate appeared on ITV’s This Morning to launch Hold Still.
+She invited people of all ages from all over the country to send in photographs depicting life under lockdown.
 You can watch her interview here: